- How to Help A Loved One Seek Inpatient Care for PTSD

 Continuing Care and Levels of Care

-When you come to us for help with your PTSD, we make certain to place you in the least restrictive level of care for your current challenges.
+When you come to our treatment center for help with your PTSD, we make certain to place you in the least restrictive level of care for your current challenges.
 Highland Ridge Hospital is proud to treat people across the lifespan – from childhood through older adults – through a spectrum of care.
 Our intensive outpatient programs, partial hospitalization program (PHP) and intensive outpatient program (IOP), will allow you to work on your recovery while remaining in your community.
-Our inpatient program treats people of all ages who require help with mental health or behavioral health problems.
+Our inpatient program at our treatment center treats people of all ages who require help with mental health or behavioral health problems.

-As your time with us comes to an end, you’ll closely work with our discharge planner to create a plan of care for your continued recovery.
+As your time at Highland Ridge Hospital comes to an end, you’ll closely work with our discharge planner to create a plan of care for your continued recovery.
 Some people choose to step down into our intensive outpatient programs – PHP and IOP – and slowly reintegrate back into their community.
-Others feel they’ve made enough progress during their stay with us that they’re able to return home with referrals to traditional outpatient therapy and community resources.
+Others feel they’ve made enough progress during their stay at our treatment center that they’re able to return home with referrals to traditional outpatient therapy and community resources.

 Getting Help For a Borderline PTSD From Us